zwettemaan/GryperLink/ReadMe for GryperLink.md

 of six digits, a dash, 2 digits.
 Each time the pattern is found, a hyperlink of the form https://coppieters.nz/?p=123456-12 will be assigned to it.

+To see what it does: launch InDesign.

+Open the _SampleFile.indt_.

+Bring up the Hyperlinks panel (_Window - Interactive - Hyperlinks_)

+Run the script.
+The new hyperlinks should appear.

 The searchPattern should use the 'g' flag (i.e. the pattern ends with the letter g, which means 'Global'): '/.../g').